 Spending the holidays in Yosemite National Park will not disappoint.
 From picturesque sleigh rides to Curry Village’s outdoor ice skating rinks in Yosemite Valley, there is so much to explore in Yosemite in winter.
-Did you know that the Yosemite Ski & Snowboard Area (formerly Badger Pass) is home to the oldest downhill skiing area in California?
-Skiing in Yosemite is an experience of a lifetime, from cross-country skiing to downhill skiing and snowboarding, the Yosemite Ski & Snowboard area is the perfect place for winter fun, no matter your age or skill level.
+Did you know that Badger Pass Ski Area is home to the oldest downhill skiing area in California, too?
+Skiing in Yosemite is an experience of a lifetime, from cross-country skiing to downhill skiing and snowboarding, the Badger Pass Ski Area is the perfect place for winter fun, no matter your age or skill level.

-There will also be exciting dinner menus offered at Big Trees Lodge, Yosemite Valley Lodge and The Majestic Yosemite Hotel on Christmas Day for the Christmas in Yosemite celebration.
+There are also exciting dinner menus offered at Wawona Hotel, Yosemite Valley Lodge and The Ahwahnee on Christmas Day for special Yosemite Christmas celebration2.
 The holidays in Yosemite offer many opportunities to get your fill.
-While Yosemite Valley Lodge does not require a reservation for their dinner, Big Trees Lodge does and The Majestic Yosemite Hotel highly recommends it, so call ahead!
+While Yosemite Valley Lodge does not require a reservation for their dinner, Wawona Hotel does and The Ahwahnee highly recommends it, so call ahead!
 If you are planning to spend the holidays in the park this year, Christmas in Yosemite provides visitors and party-goers a phenomenal meal that is sure to make you feel right at home during the holiday season.